 “I'm not the only person to have grown up stifled and bored in suburbia, it's almost the law.”

-A Sunday Times top ten bestseller.
-An exploration of suburbia from music icon Tracey Thorn; singer-songwriter and bestselling author of Bedsit Disco Queen
+The Sunday Times top ten bestseller.
+A wise and witty exploration of suburbia from music icon Tracey Thorn; singer-songwriter and bestselling author of Bedsit Disco Queen

-Before she became an acclaimed musician and writer, Tracey Thorn was a typical teenager: bored and cynical, despairing of her aspirational parents.
-Her only comfort came from house parties, Meaningful Conversations and the female pop icons who hinted at a new kind of living.
+Before becoming an acclaimed musician and writer, Tracey Thorn was a typical teenager: bored and cynical, despairing of her aspirational parents.
+Her only comfort came from house parties and the female pop icons who hinted at a new kind of living.

-Returning more than three decades later to Brookmans Park, scene of her childhood, Thorn takes us beyond the bus shelters and pub car parks, the utopian cul-de-sacs, the train to Potters Bar and the weekly discos, to the parents who wanted so much for their children, the children who wanted none of it.
-With endearing wit and great insight, Thorn reconsiders the Green Belt post-war dream so many artists have mocked, and yet so many artists have come from.
+Returning to the scene of her childhood, Thorn takes us beyond the bus shelters, the pub car parks and the weekly discos, to the parents who wanted so much for their children and the children who wanted none of it.
+With great wit and insight, Thorn reconsiders the Green Belt post-war dream so many artists have mocked, and yet so many artists have come from.

 “A beautiful writer … Exceptional … Made me catch my breath … Her language is straightforward, chatty, easy-to-read.
 Musical.
 Though Thorn tells us sharp truths, we gobble them up because she delivers them in such a deceptively pretty, poignant way”